Historic Kapitan Moy Under Renovation

 Share article on:

 The historic Kapitan Moy is undergoing renovation after its roof was damaged by a tornado middle of last month, just hours before super typhoon “Ompong” made a landfall in the country.

 Built in 1780, Kapitan Moy played a significant role in the development of Marikina because it was here where the first pair of shoes in the Philippines was made in 1887.
-The building used to be the residence of Don Jose “Kapitan Moy” Guevara, the prime mover behind the production of the country’s first ever pair of shoes 131 years ago.
+The building used to be the residence of Don Laureano “Kapitan Moy” Guevara, the prime mover behind the production of the country’s first ever pair of shoes 131 years ago.

 Kapitan Moy also played a major role in the country’s history.
 It served as a camp for American soldiers in 1901.
 Andres Bonifacio, founder of the Katipunan, once visited the place.